Bassam-Jawish/Winbely-Social-App/README.md

 ## Features

-- login and register as a user in this app.
+- Login and register as a user in this app.

+- Reset password by your email.

 - Observing all posts that everyone posts.